erbafdavid/StabFem/README.md

 - A research paper advertising the software was just submitted to Rev. Appl.
 Mech.
 [See here:](https://github.com/erbafdavid/StabFem/blob/master/ARTICLE_STABFEM/ARTICLE_ASME_Submitted.pdf)
 - Writing a documentation is in progress.
 [See here:](https://github.com/erbafdavid/StabFem/blob/master/99_Documentation/main.pdf)
 - The graphical interface has been modified to replace pdetools/pdeplots by the alternative (and freeware) pdeplot2dff,
-- Full compatibility with Octave is under work and should be released soon.
+- Compatibility with Octave is now supported !
+Test-cases "EXAMPLE_Lshape", "CYLINDER" and "ROTATING_POLYGONS" are successful. (a few points still may have to be fixed in other cases)
-- Compatibility with windows 10 has been solved and will be integrated very soon.
+- Compatibility with windows 10 is now (check test-cases "EXAMPPLES_Lshape", "CYLINDER" and "POROUSDISK")
-- DNS will soon be possible with StabFem*
+- DNS will soon be possible with StabFem :)

 ## General description of the project